FlyInkTV/FlyInkStream-Engine/README.md

 The resulting stream is available in path `/mypath`.

-If the listening IP is a multicast IP, _MediaMTX_ listens for incoming multicast packets on all network interfaces.
+If the listening IP is a multicast IP, _Fly Ink Stream Engine™_ listens for incoming multicast packets on all network interfaces.
 It is possible to listen on a single interface only by using the `interface` parameter:

 ```yml
 paths: